 If you swear by the coffee at Common Man Coffee Roasters, you’ll be glad to know that there’s another spot called Grounded by CMCR (just head upstairs!) for you to enjoy more top-notch Joes.
 Also founded by the team behind CMCR, this breezy, alfresco cafe is a brand new Insta-worthy space where you can slowly sip a great cuppa while taking shots of its lovely interior and latte art.
 What more could you ask for on a lazy afternoon?

 Believing in their responsibility to get the beans to their drinkers in just-right condition, this Aussie specialty coffee roaster spends time and effort honing, not just their technique, but also the necessary sensitivity which makes coffee roasting such a refined craft.
-Coffee-lovers rejoiced when Toby’s chose Singapore for their flagship roastery and café in Southeast Asia in 2011.
-Since then, Toby’s has established itself as a popular brunch spot and go-to café for a mean cuppa.
-You can pick up packs of their local blends or single origin coffee from the store, and don’t forget to check out their extensive range of brewing equipment while you’re there!
+Coffee-lovers rejoiced when Toby’s chose Singapore for their flagship roastery and cafe in Southeast Asia back in 2011.
+Since then, Toby’s has established itself as a popular brunch spot and go-to cafe for a mean cuppa.
+You can pick up packs of their local blends or single-origin coffee from the store, and don’t forget to check out their extensive range of brewing equipment while you’re there!

-Right across our office you’ll find this cosy coffee joint that boasts quite the collection of glorious roasts.
-From mocha to machiatto, all beans here are roasted in house.
-The tasty lunchtime nosh here is just as much a draw for us, so you’re bound to see some of the Honeycombers team here for an afternoon pick-me-up.
+From mocha to macchiato, all beans here are roasted in house.
+The tasty lunchtime nosh here is just as much a draw for us!
 Sarnies also aims to bring in ‘under-the-radar’ beans, which are currently only known to coffee experts, so keep a lookout for updates.
 Truth be told, we really dig the beans in our own French press as it can get a bit acidic in-house.

 Common Man Coffee Roasters

-If you’ve had a sip of coffee at Common Man Coffee Roasters and marvelled at the glorious taste of the cuppa, you’re definitely not alone.
+If you’ve had a sip of coffee at Common Man Coffee Roasters and marvelled at the glorious taste, you’re definitely not alone.
 A partnership between Harry Grover (also of 40 Hands), Aussie specialist roaster Five Senses Coffee, and the illustrious Spa Esprit Group, Common Man is the exclusive distributor for Five Senses in Southeast Asia.
-The beans are imported, roasted in-house (filter roasts are prepared in their Martin Road outlet while bulk espresso roasts are done at their larger roastery in Senoko), blended and distributed to other cafes like Department of Caffeine and Lowercase.
+The beans are imported, roasted in-house (filter roasts are prepared in their Martin Road outlet while bulk espresso roasts are done at their larger roastery in Senoko), blended and distributed to other cafes.

-But before Common Man Coffee Roasters, there was 40 hands.
-Harry Grover’s first brainchild was conceived in collaboration with Spa Esprit Group, and was one of the pioneers of Singapore’s Third Wave Coffee movement.
-The cafe champions sustainability, direct trade and of course, spectacular specialty coffee made with fresh roasts.
+Before Common Man Coffee Roasters, there was Forty hands.
+Harry Grover’s first brainchild was conceived in collaboration with Spa Esprit Group, as one of the pioneers of Singapore’s Third Wave Coffee movement.
+The cafe champions sustainability, direct trade and, of course, spectacular coffee made with fresh roasts.
 Good food goes hand in hand with good coffee, so it’s well worth sitting down to the wholesome brunch items like the Big Boy Breakfast and the poached salmon hash.

 Oriole Coffee + Bar